Castellanoc8/osticket-prereqs/README.md

 <img src="https://i.imgur.com/wBYCFeR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step I had to download and install MySQL server.
-After it was installed I had to set up credentials in order for me to use MySQL Server.
-Once I configured MySQL, it created a database for osTicket to be able to store its information on.
+In this step, I had to download and install the MySQL server.
+After it was installed, I had to set up credentials in order for me to use MySQL Server.
+Once I configured MySQL, it created a database for osTicket to store its information.
 </p>
 <br />